open-telemetry/opentelemetry-collector-contrib/pkg/status/README.md

 ## Overview

 This module contains functionality for aggregating status information about components.
-Used by extensions that implement the `extension.StatusWatcher` interface for collecting status information about the internal status of all components inside the collector.
+Used by extensions that implement the `componentstatus.Watcher` interface for collecting status information about the internal status of all components inside the collector.

 ### History